 The tradeoff for powerful performance is space.
 The combination of the blending cup and motor base takes up some real estate.
 If you want to blend and go, this model is an excellent choice.
 If you want to travel with the entire unit daily, another option may suit you better.
 The EvolutionX is best for those who want to skip the hassle of tediously slicing up frozen fruit and plan on leaving the motor base behind.

-If you're looking for the best blender to grab and go, you'll want to take a look at the PopBabies Portable.
-This blender incorporates numerous portable features that are convenient and user-friendly.
-The sturdy handle offers a solid grip, while the detachable jar lets you drink without the motor base attached, which we found to be a rare attribute during our testing.
-The bold measurement lines indicate both ounces and milliliters.
+The PopBabies Portable offers remarkable portability and is one of our favorites for this reason.
+This blender incorporates numerous mobile features that are convenient and user-friendly.
+The sturdy handle offers a solid grip, while the detachable jar lets you drink without the motor base attached.
+The bold measurement lines indicate both ounces and milliliters making it easier to avoid overfilling.
 Meanwhile, the push-start button is easy to operate; blend smoothies, juices, or your morning protein shake in seconds — you can even crush ice, as long as you use tiny cubes from the included tray.